vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 - both of them receive `google` from which we extract required object (Marker or Polyline) and `map` which gives as a reference to the map on which we want to place our elements.

-- each one of them receive also a prop with data required to create a corresponding element.
+- each receive also a prop with data required to create a corresponding element.

 - on `mounted` hook we create an element (Marker / Polyline) and attach it to our `map` by passing the `map` property to the object constructor.

-####6.
-Add elements to map
+### Add elements to map

 `VesselsGoogleMap.vue`